-Once crossing the train tracks, you will be met by a volunteer docent who is stationed at the entrance to make sure that the public is aware that only a limited amount of coast is available to explore.
+Once crossing the train tracks, you will be met by a volunteer docent stationed at the entrance to ensure that the public knows that only a limited amount of coast is available to explore.

-The descent down to the beach is a bit steep, so caution is given.
-There are many dunes at the entrance to explore, that is if the area is not roped off.
+The descent down to the beach is steep, so caution is given.
+There are many dunes at the entrance to explore if the area is not roped off.

 The Dangerous Waters of Surf Beach

-The ocean waters at Surf Beach are extremely dangerous, so I would suggest not entering the water unless you are a very experienced swimmer.
+The ocean waters at Surf Beach are hazardous, so I would suggest not entering the water unless you are a very experienced swimmer.
 And remember, there is no lifeguard here.

 So why are the waters offshore of Lompoc so dangerous?
-It is a combination of strong currents, a rocky shoreline, fog, and sharks!
+How about combining strong currents, a rocky shoreline, fog, and sharks?

-Referring to the Google Map above, Surf Beach is a relatively long and straight northwest-facing beach.
+Referring to the Google Map above, Surf Beach is a relatively long, straight northwest-facing beach.

 The waves here come in at an angle.
 Because of this, there are powerful longshore currents, which run parallel to the shore.

 Longshore currents vary and depend on the size, strength, and direction of the approaching swell and the length of the beach.
-The more remarkable the swell and the longer and straighter the beach is, the more strong and fast the longshore current will be.
+The more remarkable the swell and the longer and straighter the beach is, the more solid and fast the longshore current will be.

-So discretion is given, and only experienced swimmers and surfers should enter the water here at Surf Beach.
+So discretion is given; only experienced swimmers and surfers should enter the water here at Surf Beach.

 Surf Beach and Great White Sharks

-Surf Beach is one of the most shark-dense zones on the West Coast of the United States, as well as the fifth most shark-infested surf spot in the world.
+Surf Beach is one of the most shark-dense zones on the West Coast of the United States and the fifth most shark-infested surf spot globally.

 Wow!
 The fifth in the world?
 How did they come up with that number?

 Surf Beach holds the highest ratio of encounters to fatalities.
-Since 2010 there have been two fatalities, both occurring in October.
-That is two fatalities in two years!
+Since 2010 there have been two fatalities, both occurring in October and two in two years!